otrv4/otrv4/otrv4.md

 The only exception is the usage of a "brace key" to provide some post-conversation transcript protection against potential weaknesses of elliptic curves and the early arrival of quantum computers.
-Nevetheless, notice that the "brace key" does not provide any kind of post-quantum confidentiality.
+Nevertheless, notice that the "brace key" does not provide any kind of post-quantum confidentiality.
 When fault-tolerant quantum computers break Ed448-Goldilocks keys, it will take some years beyond that point to break 3072-bit Diffie-Hellman keys.